United Kingdom–European Union relations

-The United Kingdom is not a member state of the European Union.
+The United Kingdom is not currently a member state of the European Union; however, it was from 1973 to 2020.
 Relations between the European Union (EU) and the United Kingdom of Great Britain and Northern Ireland (UK) are governed, since 1 January 2021, by the EU–UK Trade and Cooperation Agreement (TCA).

-Relations trace back to the foundation of the European Communities, the European Union's predecessor, in 1957.
-The UK was a member state of the bloc after joining it in 1973 (which was confirmed in a referendum on membership in 1975) until it became the first country to voluntarily end its membership on 31 January 2020 after a second referendum on membership was held in 2016 which resulted in 51.9% of voters opting to leave.
+Relations trace back to the foundation of the European Communities, the European Union's predecessor, in 1958.
+The UK was a member state of the bloc after joining it in 1973 (which was confirmed in a referendum on membership in 1975) until it became the first country to voluntarily end its membership on 31 January 2020 following a second referendum on membership was held in 2016 which resulted in 51.9% of voters opting to leave.

 The Brexit withdrawal agreement now plays a significant role in relations between the two polities.
-The United Kingdom shares a land border with the Republic of Ireland, an EU member state, via Northern Ireland, which has remained a de facto member of the European Single Market and maintained the authority of the European Court of Justice under the Northern Ireland Protocol.
+The United Kingdom shares a land border with the Republic of Ireland, an EU member state, via Northern Ireland, which has remained a de facto member of the European single market and maintained the authority of the European Court of Justice under the Northern Ireland Protocol.
 Relations between the UK and the EU have seen improvement since the proposal of the Windsor Framework.